Melbourne and Victoria are renowned across the globe for its healthy and safe living environments.

 The 000 operator will ask if you need police, fire or ambulance.
 You must say which of these services you need.

 You can also ask for an interpreter.
-The operator will ask you when language you need.
+The operator will ask you what language you need.
 Tell them the name of your language in English.

 You will then be connected to either the police, fire or ambulance service.